The Central Limit Theorem for inner functions II: Aleksandrov-Clark measures

 Assume $f(0)=0$.
 Computing the first two derivatives in formula \eqref{eq:ACMeasureHerglotz} and evaluating at the origin, we obtain

 and

 More generally, if we expand both terms of identity~\eqref{eq:ACMeasureHerglotz} in power series, we get that for every positive integer $l$ it holds that

-Hence for any integer $l$, the $l$-th moment of $\mu_\alpha$ is a trigonometric polynomial in the variable $\alpha$ of degree less or equal than $|l|$.
+Hence for any integer $l$, the $l$-th moment of $\mu_\alpha$ is a trigonometric polynomial in the variable $\alpha$ of degree less than or equal to $|l|$.
 Moreover, the coefficients of this polynomials are given by derivatives of powers of $f$ due to Cauchy's formula.